SarveshD7/Neural-Style-Transfer-Pytorch/README.md

 # Neural-Style-Transfer-Pytorch
-Implementation of Neural Style Transfer in Pytorch using Transfer Learning  (VGG19) Used 5 layers for the content and style layer activations.
+Implementation of Neural Style Transfer in Pytorch using Transfer Learning  (VGG19) Takes in a content image and a style image (here Monet) and converts the content image's style into the style image.
+Used 5 layers for the content and style layer activations.
 # Hyperparameters used -
 Epochs = 100